tmwagency/labs-blog/_posts/2014-01-15-speedtesting-gulp-and-grunt.md

 It also seems that there was a misunderstanding, on my part, of what gulp.js is compared to Grunt.
 I did not realise initially that one could [write the code](https://gist.github.com/mollerse/8450954) (thanks [mollerse](https://github.com/mollerse)) for a static server within the gulpfile, negating the need for a specific plugin.
 The same could also be said of a specific Jekyll plugin.

 In any case, it seems to have got the discussion started about this misconception which can only be a good thing.

+#### Update 17/01/2014
+[Eric Schoffstall](https://twitter.com/eschoff), creator of gulp.js, actually submitted a [pull request](https://github.com/tmwagency/kickoff/pull/11) on my gulpfile to help improve the accuracy of these timings.
+As a result, the speed gains are not as significant as I once thought but they are still pretty large.
+I have updated the screenshots and copy above to reflect these new timings.

 ## Find out more
 * [gulp.js home page](http://gulpjs.com/)